ForomePlatform/anfisa/doc/dev/concepts/filters_reg.rst

     contains these values with zero counts.
 These values should be hidden for the user in normal situation.

-    But in case where condition over propery uses these values, they needs to be visible.
+    But in case where condition over property uses these values, they needs to be visible.
 So checkbox "Show zeros" needs to be provided in the user interface to resolve this coincidence.

     One more problem: condition might use variant of value that does not present in property status descriptor at all.
-To work out this situation propery these values need to be added to the rendering list of values, with zero counts.
+To work out this situation accurately these values need to be added to the rendering list of values, with zero counts.

 - Long lists.
 Length of value variants can be very long, especially in case of :term:`XL-datasets<XL-dataset>`.
-It might cause heavy but worthless trafic between the server and client.
+It might cause heavy but worthless traffic between the server and client.
 In future releases we are planning to comlexify API for these cases to provide more effective and useful solution.

 REST API requests